 - State component 6 is used for the upper 256 bits of the registers ZMM0-ZMM15.
-These 16 256-bit values are denoted ZMM0_H-ZMM15_H (ZMM_Hi256 state). - State component 7 is used for the 16 512-bit registers ZMM16-ZMM31 (Hi16_ZMM state). - Bit 8 corresponds to the state component used for the Intel Processor Trace MSRs (PT state). - Bit 9 corresponds to the state component used for the protection-key feature's register PKRU (PKRU state).
+These 16 256-bit values are denoted ZMM0 H-ZMM15 H (ZMM_Hi256 state). - State component 7 is used for the 16 512-bit registers ZMM16-ZMM31 (Hi16_ZMM state). - Bit 8 corresponds to the state component used for the Intel Processor Trace MSRs (PT state). - Bit 9 corresponds to the state component used for the protection-key feature's register PKRU (PKRU state).
 See Section 13.5.7. - Bits 12:11 correspond to the two state components used for the additional register state used by Control-Flow Enforcement Technology (CET state): - State component 11 is used for the 2 MSRs controlling user-mode functionality for CET (CET_U state). - State component 12 is used for the 3 MSRs containing shadow-stack pointers for privilege levels 0-2 (CET_S state). - Bit 13 corresponds to the state component used for an MSR used to control hardware duty cycling (HDC state).
-See Section 13.5.9.
+See Section 13.5.9. - Bit 16 corresponds to the state component used for an MSR used to control hardware P-states (HWP state).
+See Section 13.5.10.

-Bit 10 and bits in the range 62:14 are not currently defined in state-component bitmaps and are reserved for future expansion.
+Bit 10, bits 15:14, and bits in the range 62:17 are not currently defined in state-component bitmaps and are reserved for future expansion.
 As individual state components are defined using those bits, additional sub-sections will be updated within Section 13.5 over time.
 Bit 63 is used for special functionality in some bitmaps and does not correspond to any state component.

 The state component corresponding to bit i of state-component bitmaps is called state component i.
-Thus, x87 state is state component 0; SSE state is state component 1; AVX state is state component 2; MPX state comprises state components 3-4; AVX-512 state comprises state components 5-7; PT state is state component 8; PKRU state is state component 9; CET state comprises state components 11-12; and HDC state is state component 13.
+Thus, x87 state is state component 0; SSE state is state component 1; AVX state is state component 2; MPX state comprises state components 3-4; AVX-512 state comprises state components 5-7; PT state is state component 8; PKRU state is state component 9; CET state comprises state components 11-12; HDC state is state component 13; and HWP state is state component 16.